PDAL/java/README.md

 )
 ```

-It's required to have native JNI binary in `java.library.path`:
+If you would like to use your own bindings, it is necessary to set `java.library.path`:

 ```scala
 // Mac OS X example with manual JNI installation